vadimtimakin/vadimtimakin/README.md

     </td>
     <td width="350" align="center">
     <p>
         I am Vadim Timakin, a Machine Learning Engineer with more than 3 years of experience.
-I'm also the youngest Kaggle Competitions Master in the CIS and the ODS Awards 2021 winner.
+I'm also <a href="https://www.kaggle.com/vadimtimakin">the youngest Kaggle Competitions Master in the CIS</a> and the ODS Awards 2021 winner.
         I'm currently pursuing my Computer Science bachelor degree at <a href="https://en.misis.ru/">The National University of Science and Technology MISIS</a>.
     </p>
     </td>